Curriculum Maps, Knowledge Organisers and Semester Plans

-Students will study the following topics; Introducing Geography, Investigating Countries around the world, Map skills, Rivers, Exploring England and India.
+Students will study the following topics; the Zombie Apocalypse (map skills), Raging Rivers, Fantastic Places and Cracking Coasts.
 Key questions we will be answering in year 7 include; how can I be a successful learner in Geography?
 How do we read maps?
-Where do we live and what is the British Isles like?
 What are the processes and landforms associated with rivers?
-Where is India and what are its human and physical features?
-This will involve a variety of lesson techniques that will enable year 7 students to grasp an understanding of the key skills needed to succeed in Geography, knowledge of their local area and of the physical and human changes in the world.
+Where Are the world’s major cities located?
+This will involve a variety of lesson techniques that will enable Year 7 students to grasp an understanding of the key skills needed to succeed in Geography, develop a knowledge of their local area and gain an understanding of the physical and human changes in the world.

 Description of the course

-All students study the AQA exam specification.
-For Year 10 and 11 this is AQA A. During Year 9 students are introduced to key skills in Geography before embarking on the exam topics.
+All students study the AQA 9-1 exam specification.
+During Year 9 students are introduced to key skills in Geography before embarking on the exam topics.
 This includes a study of climate graphs as well as a short investigation to introduce students to the route to enquiry.
 Exam topics studied in Year 9 include Physical Landscapes in the UK and The Challenge of Resource Management.
 During Year 10 we study the following units in detail; Urban Issues and The Living World.
 In Year 11 students study The Challenge of Natural Hazards and The Changing Economic World.
 Throughout the course students will conduct 2 fieldwork enquiries which are assessed in the third GCSE examination.

 The balanced core of human and physical Geography covers knowledge of places, decision making techniques, problem solving and an awareness of environmental issues.

-Regular end of unit assessments will take place throughout the three year course.
-Internal examinations will take place at the end of year 9 and 10.
-Year 11 students will be examined in December and March via an internal mock examination.
+Regular mid and end of unit assessments will take place throughout the three year course.
+Internal mock examinations will take place at the end of year 9 and 10.
+Year 11 students will be examined as part of a whole school mock examination period.

 Meet the staff

-- Mrs J Pengelly – Head of Geography
+- Mr I Hartley – Acting Head of Geography

 - Mr J Strachan – Teacher of Geography